You wish to know the relation between “GOD” and the individualbeing…Well, GOD is the universal soul or Paramatma , and we are all

 has willed it be so.
 That very same Destiny has brought me here to

-Dharma.
+fight on the side of Dharma.
 True, over there I see my Guru, grandfather, cousins, etc. But all those relationships are connected with the body.
 Dharma is God and God is Dharma.
 Therefore, my duty to Dharma overrides all other considerations.
 If I have to fight all my relatives for the sake of Dharma, then so be it.
 Destiny has decided this to be my role, and I cannot back out."'

 23.